 The NT-D, which only lasts for five minutes before the pilot is overwhelmed and needs to detect an enemy Newtype before it even activates.
 Still, that's often more than enough to get the job done, as poor Kshatriya learned the hard way.
-Thanks to the events of episodes 4 and 5, The NTD is more or less completely under Banagher's control, he can even activate when there's nobody there to fight.
+Thanks to the events of episodes 4 and 5, the Unicorn's NT-D is more or less completely under Banagher's control, so he can activate it even when there's nobody to fight.
 As a result of this, and the fact he used it to save the Garancieres and get her into space, it almost seems to have lost the downsides.

-Beam Spam: Marida Cruz is the franchise's reigning queen of beam spam, bested only by Descartes Shaman.
+Marida is the franchise's reigning queen of beam spam, bested only by Descartes Shaman.
 Witness the beginning of the second episode, where Marida uses only the suit-mounted mega-particle cannons against the Unicorn.

 The ReZEL suits have access to a Mega Beam Launcher.

-Angelo Sauper's and Gilboa Sant's Geara Zulus uses a Lange Bruno Cannon Kai and a Lange Bruno modified to fire beam shots as opposed to shells.
+Angelo's and Gilboa's Geara Zulus uses a Lange Bruno Cannon Kai and a Lange Bruno modified to fire beam shots as opposed to shells.